-Latina and Latino, or Latinx Studies, include historic and contemporary scholarship relevant to communities of diverse cultural and geographical American origins in the United States.
+The field of Latina and Latino, or Latinx Studies, includes historic and contemporary scholarship relevant to communities of diverse cultural and geographical American origins in the United States.
 This field focuses on the sociopolitical aspects of language, race, gender and ethnicity that have shaped people’s lives, and continue to impact the changing demographics and transnational relationships of the 21st century.

 During the senior year, students who major in the program can engage in independent research under the supervision of LALS faculty.
 Hours will be arranged with the permission of LALS advisors and in coordination with LALS faculty.